jasonaaronwilson/lib-system-call/README.md

          long error = syscall(SYS_exit, 42);
          return 0;
     }

+    // This is likely to change when using our startup routine.

     // Tell the compiler incoming stack alignment is not RSP%16==8 or ESP%16==12 __attribute__((force_align_arg_pointer))